GeospatialResearch/Digital-Twins/README.md

 <br>

-### Get required rainfall depth data from the database
+### Get required rainfall data from the database

-To get the rainfall depth data of sites within the desired catchment from the database, the `hirds_depth_data_from_db.py` script is used.
+To get the rainfall data of sites within the desired catchment from the database, the `hirds_depth_data_from_db.py` script is used.
 As shown below:

 ```python
 #!/usr/bin/env python